 ¹ Sunshine Coast Health Centre does not provide accommodations for Family & Couples Weekend participants.

 ² Continental breakfast and lunch is included.
 Participants are responsible to make their own dinner arrangements.

-Clients may have a maximum of three family members who can attend Family Program at one time so that all clients have an opportunity to have a family member present.
+Clients may have a maximum of three family members who can attend Family Weekend at one time so that all clients have an opportunity to have a family member present.
 However, family members exceeding three will be wait-listed and contacted if the program does not reach capacity of 20 participants.
 There is no deadline for family members and partners to participate, even after their family member completes residential treatment.